agafonoffcheckers/checkers-webGUI/README.md

 - Make sure that you work only with `assets` directory.

-- Use `npm build` command to build application.
+- Use `npm run build` command to build application.

-- Use `npm start`(automatically builds application) command to run application.

 - Make your commit messages Informatively.